Career opportunities in AI

 • Continuous Learning and Adaptability – Perhaps most importantly, one must be eager to keep learning.
 The AI field evolves at a breakneck pace; tools and techniques that are cutting-edge today may become outdated within a few years.

-According to the WEF, about 39% of workers’ core skills are expected to change by 2025-2030 in response to technological advancements.
-Thus, staying current through self-learning, upskilling courses, and professional training is essential.
+Skills Evolution: According to the WEF, about 39% of workers' core skills are expected to change by 2025-2030 in response to technological advancements.

 Educationally, many AI professionals hold degrees in computer science, data science, engineering, or related fields.
 An advanced degree (Master's or Ph.D.) can be advantageous for research-oriented or specialized roles, though it's not always required.